 My home is in-and-out, all day, people in recovery.
 It’s such a beautiful thing to watch.
 They walk in my house, they go in my fridge.
 This is the stuff that feeds my spirit.
 And my wife, Sam, understands that.
 She is not in recovery, but she completely supports me.
 It feeds her, too.
 I require this.
 I have to have that flow of people.
 I can’t not have it.
 Because it saves me when I start to get consumed by the negative.

 So why don’t local newspapers go to addiction treatment centers and write articles about the people they help?
 Why aren’t they seeking the success stories?
 Why aren’t they trying to shine light on the positivity?
 Why not go to a treatment center and see what’s good about it?
 Why not write a whole article because you went to a program and found thirty-five plus people with a year or more in recovery?
 What’s the common denominator of how they changed their lives?
 Put stories out about that.
 The media only seems to seek programs when the story is juicy and negative; someone passed away, someone overdosed, someone sold drugs, someone got arrested, someone crashed a car.
-For example, a well established facility in our area – one that has helped thousands of people over the last ten years – was recently under siege over one bad moment – negating all the good they’ve done paving the way for facilities like us.
+For example, a well established facility in our area – one that has helped thousands of people over the last ten years – was recently under siege over one bad moment – negating all the good they’ve done paving the way for rehab facilities in New Hampshire like us.

 We are helping the sickest, most fragile people in the earliest parts of their recovery.
 Bad stuff is going to happen.
 I’m sure if you go to a jail looking for stories of aggression and violence, you’re going to find stories of aggression and violence.
 If you hang around an addiction treatment center looking for someone to relapse, you’re going to find it.
 You can’t prevent that.
 I’d like to see a shift in focus.
 Find the good.
 That’s contagious, too.
 Shine light on the people who are changing their lives.
 Shine light on the people who are helping.
 There are people who are sacrificing to do this – giving up large parts of their spirit and their mental space.
 These people are soldiers in this fight.
 I don’t read enough about these people.